Bayesian prediction of jumps in large panels of time series data: Real data application

 \section{Real data application}

 Here we present results from the application of the developed methodology on real data.
 In the supplementary material we present results from simulation studies used to test our methodology.
-Further specifics of the data analysis, such as parameter estimates for the log-volatility processes, can be found in \cite{alexopoulos2017gaussian}.
+Further specifics of the data analysis, such as parameter estimates for the log-volatility processes, can be also found in the supplementary material as well as in \cite{alexopoulos2017gaussian}.